DLM-IBM/glossary/index.md

 ### starter
 {: #x7470511}

 A template that includes predefined services and application code that is configured with a particular buildpack.
 A starter might be application code that is written in a specific programming language, or a combination of application code and a set of services.
 See also [runtime](#x2391929).

 ### story
 {: #x5027530}

 A development work item that defines part of a use case or a specific contribution to the value of the overall product.

-### sub-decision
-{: #x7777680}

-A decision that describes how an aspect of the root decision is assessed.
-The root decision depends on the sub-decisions.
-Each sub-decision can have its own description and properties.

 ### subdomain
 {: #x2040080}

 A domain that makes up a part of a larger domain.
 See also [custom domain](#x5728384), [domain](#x2021210), [host](#x2002243), [route](#x2037338), [Uniform Resource Locator](#x2042491).

-### swimlane
-{: #x2263662}

-A visually separated row within a process flow diagram that groups all the activities in the process that are performed by a particular combination of roles, resources, organization units, or locations.

-### symbolication
-{: #x7290136}

-The process by which symbols that are excluded during app compilation are inserted into stack traces to make the traces readable for testers and developers.

 ### syntax checking
 {: #x7344042}